CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 Instructions to setup an AWS EKS cluster.

 ### AKS Cluster Setup
-We are not providing instructions for creating an Azure AKS cluster a this stage.
+Instructions for creating an Azure AKS cluster are not included in this documentation.
 Please refer to the Azure on-line documentation.

 ## Imaging Deployment Guides